hoc081098/solivagant/README.md

 - [ ] Review supported targets
 - [ ] Polish and improve the implementation and the public API
 - [ ] Support transition when navigating
+- [ ] Support more targets such as wasm, watchOS, tvOS, etc...

 ## License